bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_three_similarity_plots.rst

 Abstract
 ========

-This example demonstrates how distance measurements can be used to plot similarity between sets of data or within a set of data, using both Euclidean distance and Cosine similarity.
+This example demonstrates how distance measurements can be used to plot similarity between sets of data or within a set of data, using both Euclidean distance and cosine similarity.

 Prerequisites
 =============